Skip to main content

 List of products from the United States subject to 25 per cent tariffs effective March 13, 2025 – Canada.ca

 • Additional Tariffs, while not in effect, are being consulted on.
-Check that list and provide feedback here – Notice of Intent to Impose Countermeasures in Response to United States Tariffs on Canadian Goods – Canada.ca
+Check that list and provide feedback here (Current Status: closed).

 • Goods may qualify for duty-free treatment under CUSMA.